Post-Injury Tips to Help You Recover Faster

 It was the first time I had dislocated my shoulder while stretching, but it was the third time in as many years that it had popped out of its socket and refused to go back in, landing me in the ER.
 And as the doctor explained, strike three meant surgery.

 That was in August 2016.
-I had surgery less than two months later, becoming yet another pro athlete with a career-pausing injury.
+I had surgery less than 2 months later, becoming yet another pro athlete with a career-pausing injury.

 It is a universally acknowledged truth that injuries suck, and for an athlete, the pain isn’t even the worst part.
 If you live to compete, the most excruciating aspect of becoming injured is being unable to do what you love (training and racing).
 Most of us experience that disappointment at some point.
 Injuries are frustratingly common in endurance sports.
 We push our bodies to their limits, asking them to cover hundreds of miles each week across multiple athletic disciplines.
 It’s hardly surprising that they sometimes break and fail.